 10. Check the engine mount for fit in the body tube.
 If it has rough edges or excessive glue, sand lightly until it fits into the body tube.
 Apply a heavy bead around the inside of the body tube.
-Then quickly and smoothly push the motor mount into the tube until the engine mount tube is even with the bottom of the body tube.
+Then quickly and smoothly push the motor mount into the tube until 1/4" of the engine mount tube is outside the body tube.